-If a camper does not achieve the level they prefer, they will have the opportunity to retake the swim check at a later time or work with a swim instructor to improve their skills.
+If a camper does not achieve the level they prefer, they will have the opportunity to retake the swim check later or work with a swim instructor to improve their skills.
 If a camper misses the initial swim check, they will be designated as a LEARNER until they can schedule their swim check.